 The first performance of the Pezzo capriccioso took place on 16/28 February 1888 at the home of Marie de Benardaky, during Tchaikovsky's visit to Paris; the cello part was played by Anatoly Brandukov, and the piano part by the author.
 The first performance with orchestral accompaniment was given by Anatoly Brandukov in Moscow at a special concert of the Russian Musical Society on 25 November/7 December 1889, conducted by Tchaikovsky.

 The Pezzo capriccioso was published by Pyotr Jurgenson in 1888: the orchestral parts in January, and the arrangement for cello with piano in March.
 Publication of the full score was delayed because Tchaikovsky had taken the manuscript abroad with him, and only returned it to Jurgenson on 24 April/6 May 1888 .
 The full score was printed in July the same year.

 Tchaikovsky's manuscript full score (ф.
 88, No. 98 [view]) and arrangement for cello and piano (ф.
-88, No. 99 [view]) are both now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow.
+88, No. 99 [view]) are both now preserved in the Russian National Museum of Music in Moscow.
 In the full score most of the cello part is written in Anatoly Brandukov's hand.

 To Anatoly Brandukov (1856–1930).